The Farther Reaches of Progressive Policy-making; CLA

 The challenge, Inayatullah says, is to conduct research that moves up and down these layers of analysis and thus is inclusive of different ways of knowing.
 Doing this allows for the creation of authentic alternative futures and integrated transformation.
 CLA begins and ends by questioning the future.

 “Like all genuinely spiritually oriented systems, Causal Layered Analysis takes not one but several spheres of reality into account when determining a future course.
 The method opens up for individual and collective synthesis across several levels of existence.
-As such CLA is in harmony with PROUT and lends itself well to helping evolve sound socio-economic and other policies among other things,” PROUT Globe editor and Psychosynthesis lecturer Trond Overland comments.
+As such CLA is in harmony with Prout and lends itself well to helping evolve sound socio-economic and other policies among other things,” Prout Globe editor Prabhakar Overland comments.

 As a method, the utility of CLA is not in predicting the future but in creating transformative spaces for the creation of alternative futures.
 As a theory it seeks to integrate empiricist, interpretive, critical, and action learning modes of knowing, an introductory paper informs us.